 Faculty compensation, benefits and working conditions are established through the collective bargaining process and memorialized in the Agreement between the Foothill-De Anza Community College District and the Foothill-De Anza Faculty Association (known as the "contract" or the Agreement).
-Each faculty employee is provided with a copy of this document.
+Each faculty employee is provided with either a hard copy of this document or a link to an electronic copy of this document.